Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Methods

 \subsection{Manifold Sampling and Stochastic Approximation of M-State Information}

 In exploring the $\mathcal{M}$-manifold, a dataset of 25,000 microstructure images was generated by uniformly sampling the $\Theta$-processing space according to a Poisson point process for a set of 1000 $M^\theta$-states.
 For each $M^\theta$-state, 25 $m$-instances were generated by seeding the initial concentration $c$, from a Gaussian noise-field, $\xi$, having a mean value of $\eta$ and numerically solving the Cahn-Hilliard equation for that set of $(\eta,\kappa,\xi)$ initial conditions.
-Each of the 25 $m$-instances are drawn from the same probability distribution defined by their $M$-state.

-The choice of 1000 $M$-states was made \textit{a priori}, as this is a sufficient number of points needed for a reliable dimensionality estimation of the $\mathcal{M}$-manifold, as described later in Section \ref{sec:dimEst}.
+The choice of 1000 $M$-states was made \textit{a priori}, as this is a sufficient number of points needed for a reliable dimensionality estimation of the $\mathcal{M}$-manifold.
 In order to balance dataset size and simulation time against the convergence of the microstructure descriptors, 25 $m$-instances were generated for each $M$-state, justified \textit{a posteriori} by the error bands on the estimate of the average microstructure descriptor.

-Using Equation \ref{eq:Mhat}, each of the 1000 $\hat{M}^\theta$ approximations were calculated as the average microstructure descriptors, $\bar{D}^{\theta}$.
+Using Equation \ref{eq:Mhat}, $\hat{M}^\theta$ approximations were calculated as the average microstructure descriptors, $\bar{D}^{\theta}$.
 Individual descriptor vectors were calculated for each of the 25,000 $m$-instances, and approximations of the $M$-state descriptors were calculated by averaging each of the 25 $m$-instances in each of the 1000 $M$-states.
-Figure \ref{fig:PFmani_sampling} shows the sampled states across the processing domain, with each point representing $M$-state a pair of processing parameters.
+Figure \ref{fig:PFmani_sampling} shows the sampled states across the processing domain, with each point representing $M$-state defined by a pair of processing parameters.
 Each point is colored according to its $\theta$-parameters, with the amount of red corresponding to the $\eta$ parameter and the amount of blue corresponding to the $\kappa$ parameter.
 This color scheme is used throughout this work as a tool for visual parity in understanding the different data projections of the processing, structure, and material manifolds.

 Revisiting the processing-structure feedback loop from Figure \ref{fig:tikz_simple}, while physically the forward process goes directly from the processing domain to the structure domain, the material state is not known until descriptors are calculated on $m$-instances from the generating process (phase-field), and the $M$-state descriptor is approximated.
 The inverse process, $g$, maps back from $\hat{M}$ to $\hat{\Theta}$, or the recovered parameters.
 This revised diagram is shown in Figure \ref{fig:tikz_complex}.